raspberrypilearning/c3-wolfram-fruit-machine/en/step_5.md

 --- /task ---

 --- task ---
-Delete your code for the non-Dynamic button you made in the previous step.
+If you haven't done so already, remove the code for the non-`Dynamic` button.
 --- /task ---